casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 --recursive
 ```

 These notesequence protocol buffers then had to be structured into SequenceExamples, a file that contains a sequence of inputs and a sequence of labels that represents a melody.
 This command also splits the set into a training and test dataset on the `eval_ratio` parameter.
+The `config`parameter was specified to the type of model that was going to be trained.
+The Magenta LSTM RNN implementation includes several options.
+The 'mono_rnn' configuration was selected for the model as this one allows notes to take all 128 midi values, giving a wider range of musical output.

-Example:
+Command line code Example:

 ```
 melody_rnn_create_dataset \